KajananGit/Chatroom_Backend_Project/README.md

 6) Full CRUD functionality has been added to each of the tables along with the additional routes detailed below.

 7)  Users that are under the age limit of the chatroom should not be able to see a message in that chatroom.
 We have created a method that calculates a user’s age from their date of birth to be determine if a message can be posted.

-    On the front end, a feature that blurs messages in a chatroom for users that are below the age limit will be applied.
+    --> **On the front end, a feature will need to be created that blurs messages in a chatroom for users that are below the age limit (so they cannot read messages in the chatroom prior to posting a message).**

 ### Relevant Diagrams: